-The Project Manager schedules collaborative Sub-Team Meetings to review the progress made by team members throughout the Design Development phase.
+The Project Manager schedules collaborative Sub-Team Meetings to review the progress made by the team members throughout the Design Development phase.
 Within this stage of the project, the Project Manager meets with the Architectural team member to encourage the selection of Energy Free Design solutions, the Engineering team member to encourage the selection of Whole Building Systems Design solutions, the M+M to encourage the use of Predictive Modeling, and reviews the M+V Plan with the Engineering and/or M+M team member.
-The Project Manager ensures design and scope are aligned with the project's Mission Statement and budget.
-In addition, the Project Manager also shares with team members the updated project schedule, budget, applicable permits, and any other findings that will impact the project's design.
-For additional information, see Identifying Design Development Collaborative Sub-Team Meetings on page 46.
+The Project Manager ensures the design and scope are aligned with the project's Mission Statement and budget.
+In addition, the Project Manager also shares with the team members the updated project schedule, budget, applicable permits, and any other findings that will impact the project's design.
+For additional information, see Identifying Design Development Collaborative Sub-Team Meetings on page 54.

-2 Developing Energy Certification Process
+(2) Developing Energy Certification Process

-The Project Manager develops and reviews the energy certification/accreditation process for the project, if required as part of Performance Targets, Metrics, and Accreditation.
+The Project Manager develops and reviews the energy certification/accreditation process for the project.
 This includes a review of requirements for the program, such as Energy Star and/or LEED, and any possible implications they may have on the project.
 This information is communicated to all team members in order to ensure their requirements are taken into account when developing designs solutions.

-(5) Identifying Applicable Permits
+4 Identifying Applicable Permits